When Attention Sink Emerges in Language Models: An Empirical View: Properties of attention sink

 \textbf{Different data domains.} We first explore the effects of input domains on attention sinks.
 The pile dataset~\citep{gao2020pile}, a regular dataset for LM pretraining, has 17 available data domains.
 As shown in Appendix~\ref{vis_domains}, input domains have negligible effects on our attention sink metric $\textrm{Sink}_1^{\epsilon}$.

 \textbf{Beyond natural languages.} We also consider two ideal scenarios: (i) randomly sample $T$ tokens from the tokenizer vocabulary $\mathbb{V}$ to construct a sequence and (ii) randomly sample 1 token from the tokenizer $\mathbb{V}$ and repeat it $T$ times.
-We exclude the BOS token.
-As present in Table~\ref{input}(\emph{Left}), compared to natural language, random tokens have insignificant effects on the existence of attention sink.
+As present in Table~\ref{input}(\emph{Left}), attention sink still exists when the inputs are random tokens instead of natural language.
 However, with repeated tokens, attention sink in Mistral~\citep{jiang2023mistral} and LLaMA models disappears.
 In Appendix~\ref{explain_pe}, we prove that for LMs with NoPE/relative PE/ALiBI/Rotary, if the first $T$ tokens are the same, their corresponding hidden states are the same.
 They all have massive activations, thus dispersing the attention sink.
 We also provide the closed form/upper bound for attention scores in these LMs through Propositions~\ref{prop1}-\ref{prop4}.\looseness=-1